Learn the common signs of mental illness in adults and adolescents.

 Call the NAMI Helpline at

-The term Indigenous refers to all groups who lived in the U.S. prior to colonization by European settlers, and currently make up about 1.5% of the U.S. population.
+The term Indigenous/Native refers to all groups who lived in the U.S. prior to colonization by European settlers.
+According to the U.S. Census, 1.7% of the U.S. population —or 5.2 million people — identified as American Indian or Alaska Native alone or in combination with another race.

-This population is a very complex society that lived and thrived here for centuries before Europeans — a reality that often gets left out when talking about Indigenous people.
+These complex societies lived and thrived here for centuries before Europeans — a reality that is often ignored when talking about Indigenous people.

-Referring to Indigenous people as “American Indians” is somewhat misleading, as the name “America” was not used until after colonization.
+Referring to Indigenous/Native people as “American Indians” can be somewhat misleading, as the term “America” was not used until after colonization.
 The same can be said about the term “Indian” — it was a name applied by colonizers who mistakenly thought they had arrived in India.
-Many Native people prefer using their original nation names they have been known by for thousands of years.
+Many Indigenous/Native people prefer to use the original nation names that have existed for thousands of years.
 It is not unusual for many to consider that identity separate from their identities as “Americans.”

-Indigenous groups believe that they have lived here since “time immemorial,” or since man first inhabited the earth, but there is no clear or precise time frame.
-There were approximately 100 million Indigenous people and thousands of tribes in what is now called the United States prior to the arrival of the first colonists.
+Many Indigenous/Native groups believe that they have lived here since “time immemorial,” or since man first inhabited the earth, but there is no clear or precise time frame.
+Prior to the arrival of the first colonists, there were approximately 100 million Indigenous people and thousands of tribes in what is now called the United States.

-Today, there are over 574 federally recognized native nations (variously called tribes, nations, bands, pueblos, communities and native villages) in this country.
-These nations include over 200 Indigenous languages (and many dialects within those languages), and countless diverse cultures, traditions and histories within those nations.
+Today, there are 574 federally recognized tribal nations (variously called tribes, nations, bands, pueblos, communities and native villages) in this country.
+These nations include over 200 Indigenous languages (and many dialects within those languages) and countless diverse cultures, traditions and histories within those nations.
+Additionally, there are tribes located throughout the U.S. that do not have official recognition.

-Although there is a huge amount of diversity among Indigenous communities in the U.S., they share some common cultural threads.
-For example: having a close attachment to land and nature, sharing connectedness with the past and with others in the community, nurturing strong family bonds, following the wisdom of Elders and fostering meaningful traditions are strong factors commonly shared as part of one’s Indigenous identity.
+Although there is a huge amount of diversity among Indigenous/Native communities in the U.S., many of these communities share some cultural threads.
+Having a close attachment to land and nature, sharing connectedness with the past and with others in the community, nurturing strong family bonds, following the wisdom of Elders and fostering meaningful traditions are commonly shared as part of one’s Indigenous identity.

-Many of these shared cultural experiences are protective factors for mental health, but members of Indigenous communities also share many burdens, including economic and political marginalization, education disparities, discrimination and mental health challenges rooted in a long history of trauma.
+Many of these shared cultural experiences are protective factors for mental health, but members of Indigenous/Native communities also shoulder many burdens, including economic and political marginalization, education disparities, discrimination and mental health challenges rooted in a long history of trauma.

-Much of traditional Indigenous life is organized around a deep respect for the land, and the resources provided by “Mother Earth” to feed, clothe and shelter us.
+Much of traditional Native life is organized around a deep respect for the land and the resources provided by “Mother Earth” to feed, clothe and shelter us.
 Villages or communities were spread out in different areas to prevent overuse of resources, and sustainability was a priority while harvesting plants and catching animals and fish.

 This attachment to the land is a large reason why colonization was so devastating – Indigenous communities faced mass violence, displacement and forced removal as colonizers imposed borders, cut down trees and blocked waterways.
-The trail of tears, refers to the 5,043 miles spanning nine states (Alabama, Arkansas, Georgia, Illinois, Kentucky, Missouri, North Carolina, Oklahoma and Tennessee) that over 125,000 individuals in the south east were forced to march to reach a designated “Indian Territory” away from ancestral and desirable land.
-This land held little value and access to resources causing food shortages and, in some cases, starvation.
-While this deadly journey occurred in the early 1830’s, the effects of historical trauma and economic impact is still felt today.
+The effects of this historical trauma and economic impact is still felt today.

-Mental health and emotional well-being among Native people are often closely tied to cultural traditions of prayer and ceremony.
-In recent generations, these supportive cultural traditions have been endangered by forced assimilation.
-The process of forced assimilation included children being forcefully separated from their communities to be educated in boarding schools, where their Native culture and languages were discouraged through extreme discipline, violence and death.
+Mental health and emotional well-being among Indigenous/Native people are often closely tied to cultural traditions of prayer and ceremony.
+More recently, these supportive cultural traditions have been endangered by forced assimilation.
+The process of forced assimilation included children being forcefully separated from their communities to be educated in boarding schools, where their Native culture and languages were discouraged through extreme discipline and violence, which often resulted in death.

 Due to this history and continued discrimination and lack of opportunity, there are thousands of Native people suffering from multi-generational trauma.
 The result of this trauma includes mental illness, substance use disorders and suicide.
-Nearly a quarter (22%) of Native adults experienced mental illness in the last year.
-Some studies have shown alcohol and other drug use at younger ages, and at higher rates than for other ethnic groups.
-And suicide rates for Native youth are exceedingly high, over double the rate of white youth.
+In 2019, nearly one fifth (18.7%) of American Indian/Alaska Native adults experienced mental illness in the last year.
+Some studies have shown alcohol and other drug use begins at younger ages — and at higher rates — than for other ethnic groups.
+Suicide rates for American Indian/Alaska Native adolescents are exceedingly high, over double the rate of white adolescents.

-Despite the need mental health care, very few who need treatment access it.
-The following represent some of the key barriers to adequate mental health care for Indigenous communities.
+Despite the need for mental health care, very few who need treatment access it.
+The following represent some of the key barriers to adequate mental health care for Indigenous/Native communities.

 Rural and Isolated Locations

-While not all indigenous people live in rural and isolated areas, many still do, and they don’t have appropriate mental health services to meet their needs.
-While most of the clinics and hospitals of the Indian Health Service are located on reservations, the majority of Indigenous people live outside of tribal areas.
+While not all Indigenous/Native people live in rural and isolated areas, many still do, and they don’t have appropriate mental health services to meet their needs.
+Access is even further limited because most of clinics and hospitals within the IHS are located on reservations, and the majority of Indigenous/Native people live outside of tribal areas.

 Mistrust of Government Services

-About 43% of indigenous people in the U.S. rely on Medicaid or public coverage.
-However, as a result of the government’s treatment of this population — including broken treaties, forced removal from their land and the effort to eradicate native culture — many in the Indigenous community do not trust services provided by the federal government, often from health care providers with no connection or experience with Native life.
+As a result of the government’s treatment of this population — including broken treaties, forced removal from their land and the effort to eradicate native culture — many in the Indigenous/Native community do not trust services provided by the federal government.

 Lack of Cultural Competence

-Cultural competency is incredibly important when it comes to serving the mental health needs of Indigenous populations.
-Many members of this community hold a fundamentally different understanding of mental health than their “Western” counterparts, and therefore may not see value in the treatments offered.
+Cultural competence is incredibly important when it comes to serving the mental health needs of Indigenous/Native populations.
+Many members of this community hold a fundamentally different understanding of mental health than their “Western” counterparts; therefore, they may not see value in the treatments offered.

-There are very few mental and behavioral health programs that can provide treatment in a culturally, spiritually and traditionally appropriate manner.
-Part of the issue is due to the lack of clear, consistent and measurable definitions — meaning that programs modified for Indigenous communities often do not meet criteria to be designated as “best practices.”
+Not all mental and behavioral health programs provide treatment in a culturally, spiritually and traditionally appropriate manner.
+Part of the issue is due to the lack of clear, consistent and measurable definitions — meaning that programs modified for Indigenous/Native communities often do not meet criteria to be designated as “best practices.”
 Additionally, those who have intent to be culturally competent must have extensive training in spirituality and traditional values taught to them by a qualified Elder, which can be a long process.
-And lastly, charging money for providing services is contrary to traditional practices who provide services for free.
+Lastly, charging money for providing services is contrary to traditional practices who provide services for free.

 Approximately 372,000 Native people speak a language other than English at home.
 Language traditions are especially strong in the American Southwest and in Alaska; nearly 200,000 individuals speak Navajo or Yup’ik.
 There are many areas where differences in language are an important consideration for treatment.
 For example, words such as "depressed" and "anxious" are absent from some Native languages.

-Even if the person does speak English, it can be challenging to convey the same meaning in English.
-Many speakers quit communicating when they can’t get the true meaning of what a provider is trying to say.
+Even when a person does speak English, it can be challenging for them to convey their feelings and experiences in English.
+Additionally, it can be frustrating when they don’t understand the true meaning of what a provider is trying to say.

 Poverty and Unemployment